gortha/WeftLandingPage/PRODUCTION_CHECKLIST.md

 # Deploy to production
 vercel --prod

-# Or use npm script
+# Or use pnpm script
-npm run deploy
+pnpm deploy
 ```

 ### 3. GitHub Integration